lavague-ai/LaVague/docs/docs/examples/qa-automation.md

 - Add support for other testing frameworks
 - Generate Gherkin file from JIRA tickets
-- Integrate LaVague in the lifecycle of your tests
+- Integrate LaVague in the life cycle of your tests

 ## Need help ?
 Found a bug ?
 Join our [Discord](https://discord.gg/invite/SDxn9KpqX9) to reach our core team and get support!